devjanaprime/MEANie/readme.md

 Project Overview
 ================

-MEANie is a project that mostly working, but has some problems:
+MEANie is a project that *mostly* working, but has some problems:

 Problems:
 * difficult to read formatting
 * there are some bugs that keep it from working right now

-Once the problems have been addressed, the client wants additional functionality"
+Once the problems have been addressed, the client wants additional functionality:

 * show data on the DOM, not just in the console
 * if time allows: add ability to delete records from the db